- Take 5, relax and enjoy a read...

 For New Plymouth Bella Vista, it’s all about the guest experience.
 If we as a central city New Plymouth accommodation business align with our guests in thinking that we have a responsibility to look after this Earth for ourselves and those around us, there is nothing we can’t achieve.
 We have to do all we can to make sure we are operating under the best practices available, and we hope this story captures that.

-Recently our New Plymouth Bella Vista accommodation team reached out for a meeting with New Plymouth District Council to discuss what more we can do about reducing our waste and carbon footprint.
-We are so lucky to have a council that actively supports businesses that are looking for ways to measure, reduce and review their systems.
+Recently our Bella Vista New Plymouth accommodation team reached out for a meeting with New Plymouth District Council to discuss what more we can do about reducing our waste and carbon footprint.
+Our motel is so lucky to have a council that actively supports businesses that are looking for ways to measure, reduce and review their systems.
 We are excited about this new partnership we are forging.

 We want to do better.
 We are already measuring how much comes in and how much goes out.
 We want to work with those around us to ensure we bring in as little as possible and we want to ensure that what goes out is disposed of in the best possible manner.
 We want to find out more about our carbon footprint and ways we can reduce it.
 The New Plymouth Bella Vista team is passionate about wanting to support local, national, and even global initiatives that help us become a more sustainable workplace and environment.
 We look forward to keeping you up to date with this story.